Fibula (brooch): The 1st century AD

 The Aucissa fibula was another widespread design.
 It has a high semi-circular arched bow that extended into a short foot.
 The bow is flat and wide and has a rounded central ridge.
 The bow ends, at the head, in a hinge.
 The Aucissa was one of the first fibulae to use a hinge instead of a spring.
 The foot ends in a rounded knob.
-Many Aucissa fibulae have the word “AVCISSA” moulded above the hinge.
+Many Aucissa fibulae have the word "AVCISSA" moulded above the hinge.
 This is thought to be the name of a workshop.

 The 1st century AD saw several other bow variations.
 The Wolf or Wolf's Head fibula has a flat, ribbon-like bow that widens into a square section at the head.
 The common design of two circles and a chevron near the rear of the bow is often interpreted as a wolf's head.
 The Thracian Anchor type has a wide crescent at the head giving the fibula an anchor shape.
 The Thracian Anchor type is also called the Illyrian and is found in Pannonia (Hungary), Dacia (Romania) and Serbia.

-The late 1st century AD saw the introduction of the Kraftig Profilierte group of fibula designs.
-Kraftig Profilierte fibulae have a wide fan-, or bell-shaped head and a long thin pointy foot.
+The late 1st century AD saw the introduction of the Kräftig Profilierte group of fibula designs.
+Kräftig Profilierte fibulae have a wide fan-, or bell-shaped head and a long thin pointy foot.
 They have long bilateral hinges.
-There are three main variations of the Kraftig Profilierte fibula.
+There are three main variations of the Kräftig Profilierte fibula.
 The North Pannonian Double Knot type, found in Pannonia has two knobs, or knots, on the bow.
 The Single Knot type, found in the central Balkans, has a single knob.
 The Black Sea type, found in the steppes north of the Black Sea, has a thin body, with no flaring near the head, and two knots.
-Kraftig Profilierte fibulae were found in the late 1st to late 2nd centuries AD and are mostly associated with the Przeworsk proto-Gothic culture.
+Kräftig Profilierte fibulae were found in the late 1st to late 2nd centuries AD and are mostly associated with the Przeworsk proto-Gothic culture.

 The 1st century AD saw the widespread use of plate fibulae.
 Plate fibulae consist of a flat plate.
 Since there is little space between the fibula body and the pin (there is no arch to the body), plate fibulae could not be used to fasten much material and were therefore mainly decorative.
 Most plate fibulae have a hinge assembly on the back.
 Plate fibulae are generally associated with women's graves.
 The most common forms of plate fibula in the 1st century AD were round (disc), diamond, oval and lunula (crescent- or moon-shaped).